ISISComputingGroup/lewis-ess/README.md

 #### Cycle-based

-By cycle-based we mean that all processing in the framework occurs during "heartbeat" simulation ticks that propagate calls to `process` methods throughout the simulation, along with a Delta T parameter that contains the time that has passed since the last tick.
+By cycle-based we mean that all processing in the framework occurs during "heartbeat" simulation ticks that propagate calls to `process` methods throughout the simulation, along with a Δt (delta t) parameter that contains the time that has passed since the last tick.
 The device simulation is then responsible for updating its state based on how much time has passed and what input has been received during that time.

 The benefits of this approach include:

 - This closely models real device behaviour, since processing in electronic devices naturally occurs on a cycle basis.
 - As a side-effect of the above, certain quirks of real devices are often captured by the simulated device naturally, without additional effort.
-- The simulation becomes deterministic: The same amount of process cycles, with the same Delta T parameters along the way, and the same input via the device protocol, will always result in exactly the same device state.
+- The simulation becomes deterministic: The same amount of process cycles, with the same Δt parameters along the way, and the same input via the device protocol, will always result in exactly the same device state.
-- Simulation speed can be controlled by increasing (fast-forward) or decreasing (slow-motion) the Delta T parameter by a given factor.
+- Simulation speed can be controlled by increasing (fast-forward) or decreasing (slow-motion) the Δt parameter by a given factor.
-- Simulation fidelity can be controlled independently from speed by increasing or decreasing the number of cycles per second while adjusting the Delta T parameter to compensate.
+- Simulation fidelity can be controlled independently from speed by increasing or decreasing the number of cycles per second while adjusting the Δt parameter to compensate.

 The above traits are very desirable both for running automated tests against the simulation, and for debugging any issues that are identified.